Liverpool Clinches League Title, Ends 30-Year Drought

 Instead, the Premier League crown was secured when Chelsea beat second-place Manchester City 2-1, a result that means City can no longer catch Liverpool with seven games remaining.

-For the city of Liverpool, this has been a party three decades in the making, but the ongoing restrictions caused by the coronavirus meant fans were unable to celebrate in large crowds.
+For the city of Liverpool, this has been a party three decades in the making, and even the restrictions caused by the coronavirus failed to prevent fans from gathering to celebrate outside Anfield.

-Only a few dozen fans were outside Anfield as the final whistle blew at Stamford Bridge, setting off fireworks and chanting.

-Many more then arrived, waving flags and singing "Allez, Allez, Allez” on the steps of the stadium as flares and more fireworks went off.
+Only a few dozen supporters were outside the stadium as the final whistle blew at Stamford Bridge.
+But hundreds more quickly arrived, setting off flares and fireworks, waving flags and singing "Allez, Allez, Allez” on the steps of the stadium.

 “It is such a big moment, I am completely overwhelmed,” said Liverpool manager Jürgen Klopp, who was almost in tears as he spoke to broadcaster Sky Sports via video link.
 “I never would have thought it would feel like this.
 I had no idea."